Dec 22, 2021

 What Are Welding Leads Made Of?

-A welding lead consists of variously sized copper wire strands surrounded by rubber insulation and a non-conductive casing of neoprene or ethylene propylene diene monomer to provide increased durability.
+A welding lead consists of variously sized copper wire strands surrounded by rubber insulation and a non-conductive neoprene or ethylene propylene diene monomer casing to increase durability.

 There is also a newer type of welding lead made from aluminum strands, which are lighter and less expensive than copper welding leads.
 However, aluminum is inferior to copper in its ability to conduct electricity, thus requiring more aluminum to generate a sufficient charge.
 As a result, an aluminum-strand welding lead should be at least one size larger than one with copper strands to be effective.